HEALTH AND SAFETY CODE

 (iii) the possibility of increased risk of breast cancer following an induced abortion and the natural protective effect of a completed pregnancy in avoiding breast cancer;

-(C) the probable gestational age of the unborn child at the time the abortion is to be performed; and
+(C) the probable gestational age of the unborn child at the time the abortion is to be performed or induced; and

 (D) the medical risks associated with carrying the child to term;

-(2) the physician who is to perform the abortion or the physician's agent informs the pregnant woman that:
+(2) the physician who is to perform or induce the abortion or the physician's agent informs the pregnant woman that:

 (A) medical assistance benefits may be available for prenatal care, childbirth, and neonatal care;